shokk/MonkeyChow/README.txt

   that it should not work.
 This causes install.php to present a white screen.
   I'm not sure that 4.0 is really at fault, but if you can find out why this happens, let me know.
+  I recommend using phpMyAdmin to assist with quick database setup.

 - copy config-example.php to config.php and alter to taste